Keynote Speaker 1

-Robotics, Laboratoire des Sciences de Numérique de Nantes (LS2N),
+Robotics, Laboratoire des Sciences du Numérique de Nantes (LS2N)

 Ecole Centrale de Nantes, France

-Dr. Stéphane Caro is the head of production robotics research axis, in Institute de Recherche en Communications et Cybernétiques de Nantes (IRCCyN), France and full time researcher of the National Centre for Scientific Research (CNRS), France.
+Dr. Stéphane Caro is the head of RoMas (Robot and Machines for Manufacturing, Society and Service) research group in the Laboratoire des Sciences du Numérique de Nantes (LS2N), France and full time researcher of the National Centre for Scientific Research (CNRS), France.
 Furthermore, he also work at IRT Jules Verne (The French Technological Research Institute – Jules Verne).

 After completing his post-doctoral degree in the Centre for Intelligent Machines, McGill University, Montreal, Canada, he was awarded the accreditation to supervise research.
 He took significant roles in the analysis and synthesis of parallel manipulators, and in relatively new robot type, named Cable-driven parallel robots.
 Dr. Stéphane Caro and his students carry out researches related to conceptual design of parallel robots, robust design, kinematic analysis and synthesis, singularity analysis, tolerance analysis, and design optimization.

 Associate Professor of Department of Mechanical Engineering

 Toyohashi University of Technology, Japan

 Dr Eng Nobumasa Sekishita currently is associate professor of Dept. Mechanical Engineering, Toyohashi University of Technology, Japan.
 His research interests span from fluid engineering, wind engineering, to fluid measurement.
 He is working in the laboratory of Wind Tunnel or Kanoshita Laboratory.